Kulltero/Rust.Community/docs/components/UnityEngine.UI.Image.md

 | `skinid`    | ulong  | The Skin ID of your skin |
 | `fadeIn`    | float  | The Duration the Panel should take to fade in |
 \*  Currently non-functioning for anything other than Rust's built-in Sprites

+## imagetype and sprites
+the imagetype sets the display mode that a sprite should use

 ## RawImages vs Images
 Like RawImages, Images share the ability to show Sprites, Colors, Materials & Images hosted on the Server, but they cannot directly load images from the Web.